0E9B061F/0E9B061F.github.io/src/info/void-cheatsheet.md

 Services are managed with the `sv` command.
 Usage examples:

-* `sv up SERVICES` --- start a service and re-start it as needed
+* `ln -s /etc/sv/SERVICE /var/service/` --- start a service now and configure it to start at boot
-* `ln -s /etc/sv/SERVICE /var/service/` --- configure a service to start at boot
+* `rm /var/service/SERVICE` --- stop a service now and prevent it from starting at boot
-* `sv down SERVICES` --- stop a service and do not restart it
+* `sv up SERVICES` --- start a service now and re-start it if it stops, but don't configure it to start at boot
-* `rm /var/service/SERVICE` --- stop a service from starting at boot
+* `sv down SERVICES` --- stop a service now and do not restart it. doesn't prevent a service from re-starting at boot
 * `sv restart SERVICES`
 * `sv status SERVICES`
 * `ls /var/service` --- contains symlinks for all running services
 * `sv s /var/service/*` --- show status of all running services

-Install <code>:gh[rubyists/sv-helper]</code> for some additional tools:
+Install :gh[|rubyists/sv-helper] for some additional tools:

 * `sv-list` --- list all available services
 * `svls SERVICE` --- like `sv-list` but you can limit output to a single SERVICE